ifurusato/mros/itsybitsy-rp2040/README.rst

 The messages received may be up to 32 ASCII characters in length, with a single byte as a return code.

-send.py is a demo I2C master for the I2CDriver, e.g.:
+The send.py file is a demo I2C master for the I2CDriver, e.g.:

 ```
 % send.py "set dark_orange"
 ```

 This sets the RGB LED on the Itsy Bitsy RP2040 to dark orange.